jasp-stats/jaspAudit/inst/help/auditclassicalplanning.md

 *Base effects on options*: None.

-#### Calculation settings
+#### Calculation preferences
-The calculation settings allow you to control the additional rules by which the sample size is calculated.
+The calculation preferences allow you to control the additional rules by which the sample size is calculated.

 **Step size:** The step size alows you to limit the possible sample sizes to a multiple of its value.
 For example, a step size of 5 allows only sample sizes of 5, 10, 15, 20, 25, etc.